Technical Deep Dive

 API reference

 LiberProof exposes a clean JavaScript API.
-Generate and verify proofs in a few lines.
+Notarize, attest, and verify in a few lines.

 liberproof-sdk / example.js